Don't Freak Out: What to Do When Your Hot Water System Malfunctions

 Electrical issues

-What to Do When You’re Hot Water System Fails
+What to do if your Hot Water System Fails

 Turn off the power supply or gas valve.

-Shut off the water supply
+Turn off the water supply

 Shut off the water supply for the hot water supply to prevent the system from flooding and further damage.